 - Process flow.
-Before making the analysis, the process steps and functions and risk evaluation scoring tables.
+Before making the analysis, the process steps, functions, and risk evaluation scoring tables.
 The risk rating should be agreed upon with the whole risk management team.

 - FMEA sheet (see picture above).
 In the FMEA, we list the process step (choose your steps small and wise, so you don’t skip hazard modes, do this for each production process step or life cycle stage of a product), the failure mode or hazard, the effect of the failure, the root cause of this failure and current controls to detect the failure.
 Then the risk is scored on Severity, occurrence, and detectability.

 - Severity (S).
-How bad would it be if the hazard or failure mode would actually happen?
-Often a scoring scale of 1-10 is used, with 1 being a negligible negative effect and 10 a catastrophic effect (e.g. death of a patient, high financial impact, or loss of certifications)
+How bad would it be if the hazard or failure mode happened?
+Often a scoring scale of 1-10 is used, with 1 being a negligible negative effect and ten a catastrophic effect (e.g. death of a patient, high financial impact, or loss of certifications)

 - Occurrence (O).
 How likely will it occur?
-Also, a scoring scale of 1-10 is often used, with 1 being very unlikely that it will happen until 10; for sure, it will happen.
+Also, a scoring scale of 1-10 is often used, with one being unlikely to happen until 10; for sure, it will happen.

 - Detectability (D).
 How well will you detect the failure or hazard?
-When using a scoring scale from 1-10 (although you also see a scale of 1-5), an 1 would mean that you will see it immediately before something really goes bad, and a 10 is that you most probably won’t detect the problem before it will be a huge problem (after implantation in the patient for example)
+When using a scoring scale from 1-10 (although you also see a scale of 1-5), an one would mean that you will see it immediately before something goes bad, and a ten is that you most probably won’t detect the problem before it will be a huge problem (after implantation in the patient for example)

-To evaluate the risk, a risk priority number (RPN) can be calculated.
+A risk priority number (RPN) can be calculated to evaluate the risk.
 This is the product of s, o, and D or RPN=S*O*D. The risk management team must determine how to evaluate the value of the risk region.
 One could choose three risk regions (acceptable, As low as reasonably possible (ALARP) and intolerable.
-Nowadays often four regions are defined (Negligible, Tolerable, Undesirable and Intolerable).
+Nowadays, four regions are often defined (Negligible, Tolerable, Undesirable and Intolerable).
 The team has to define the RPN numbers falling in one of these risk regions and how to deal with them.
 For example, with a tolerable risk, risk mitigation actions should always be considered, but if not possible to reduce risk, the team might consider the residual risk acceptable.

 If risks are not negligible, a risk mitigation action will be proposed if possible and recorded on the sheet.

 It is possible to have the whole risk management team together for all brainstorming sessions.
-Still, in my experience, a first meeting with the whole group agreeing about the process, the scoring, the process steps, followed by sub-group meetings, thinking about specific specialized process steps is much more effective.
+Still, in my experience, a first meeting with the whole group agreeing about the process, the scoring, and the process steps, followed by sub-group meetings, thinking about specific specialized process steps, is much more effective.
 It is advised to have a QA specialist present at all times, ensuring the quality of the risk management process.
 A final (or several) group meetings with all members, reviewing and discussing the risk analysis might be useful.
-Of course, all members of the team will review the total risk analysis for comments and approval.
+Of course, all team members will review the total risk analysis for comments and approval.

 Risk Management Report